-The PW-AN401/PW-AN401D allows you to connect a wireless device to the wired network.
+The TL-WA901ND allows you to connect a wireless device to the wired network.
 Providing that you want to connect your computer equipped with wireless adapter to a wired network wirelessly, you can take the following instructions.

-- Configure the AP via a wired connection. - 1) Connect your AP to your PC with an Ethernet cable. - 2) Configure the IP address for your PC to communicate with the AP referring to 3.1 Configure the PC. - 3) Log on to the web-based management page.
-Configure your AP in the Access Point mode and check the Enable SSID Broadcast box referring to 4.7.1 Wireless Settings. - 4) View the Wireless > Wireless Settings page and keep the SSID of the AP in mind.
-(Here we choose as the SSID for example.)
-You are suggested to change the SSID and secure your wireless network referring to 4.7.1 Wireless Settings and 4.7.2 Wireless Security. - 5) Remove the Ethernet cable between the AP and your PC. - 2.
+- Configure the AP via a wired connection. - 1) Connect your AP to your PC with an Ethernet cable. - 2) Log on to the web-based management page.
+Configure your AP in the Access Point mode and check the Enable SSID Broadcast box referring to 4.7.1 Wireless Settings. - 3) View the Wireless > Wireless Settings page and keep the SSID of the AP in mind.
+(Here we choose TP-LINK as the SSID for example.)
+You are suggested to change the SSID and secure your wireless network referring to 4.7.1 Wireless Settings and 4.7.2 Wireless Security. - 4) Remove the Ethernet cable between the AP and your PC. - 2.
 Connect your AP to the LAN port on the Router with an Ethernet cable.